byte5-makeathon-2025/laravel-backend/README.md

 - The preview environment is automatically updated with each push to the PR branch
 - The environment is automatically destroyed when the PR is closed

-This allows you to test your changes in an isolated environment before merging to production.
+This allows you to test your changes in an isolated environment.

 ## Development